Codelicious-Oda-x-DNB/codelicious-event-tasks/Nr. 6 13-02-2024/docs/README.md

  In this workshop, we will continue on the Flutter application that we developed last time.
 Instead of generating word pairs, we will connect to OpenAI's API and generate bedtime stories.

 ## Recap of last workshop
-We followed this tutorial: https://platform.openai.com/docs/quickstart?context=node We made a word generator for Chrome.
+We followed [this tutorial](https://platform.openai.com/docs/quickstart?context=node), where we made a word generator for Chrome.
-If you didn't attend the last Codelicious workshop, we recommend you to clone Marina's code using this git command, and start from there:
+If you didn't attend the last Codelicious workshop, we recommend you to clone this repo and use [Marina's code from workshop nr 5](https://github.com/Codelicious-Oda-x-DNB/codelicious-event-tasks/tree/main/Nr.%205%2014-11-2023/marina-flutter_bedtime_story_generator) as a base.

 ## This workshop